fjmiller/HomeAssistant/Entity_Monitor/README.md

 # How To Install
 ## Dependencies
   * Node-Red for notifications or write your own :-) This uses an input boolean that tracks if Home Assistant started.
-MY logic for this is at [Home Assistant Restarted Flow](../HomeAssistant_Start) remove or replace with your logic for this.
+My logic for this is at [Home Assistant Restarted Flow](../HomeAssistant_Start).
+You can remove or replace with your logic for this if you have another way to handle it.

 ## Install Process
   * Copy the yaml from sensors.yaml and place it in your configuration.yaml file under the sensors: heading.
 This will create a sensor called entities_with_issues.
 The state field will equal the number of entities in error and an attribute entities is a cmma delimited list of entities in error